AdobeDocs/app-builder/src/pages/getting_started/first_app.md

      ◉ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
     ```

-    Each option indicates a feature you can enable for your Project Firefly Application.
+    Each option indicates a feature you can enable for your App Builder Application.
 You can select one or all of the options depending on the application you intend to build.
 We recommend that you select all for now to fully explore all the options.

     - **Actions: Deploy Runtime actions:** adding the boilerplate for backend serverless actions on [Adobe I/O Runtime](/apis/experienceplatform/runtime)
     - **Events: Publish to Adobe I/O Events:** adding the boilerplate for a serverless action that publishes [Custom I/O Events](/apis/experienceplatform/events/docs.html#!adobedocs/adobeio-events/master/using/custom_events.md)